 The Final Rule incorporates years of comments and experience by DoD and its contractors.
 Although the Rule clarified some areas of concern, implementation challenges still remain.
-Contractors will need to review their internal processes and contract terms with subcontractors to confirm compliance and ensure that they are prepared to prevent and, if necessary, respond to a cyber incident.
+Contractors will need to review their internal processes and contract terms with subcontractors to confirm compliance.